 Moving back to her native Bucks Co., PA home in 1998, she began teaching gymnastics, from Preschool to coaching the Competitive Team.
 She continued to teach Flying Trapeze for various camps, events, and organizations

 Mary Kelly continues to teach and perform during the year.
 In 2008, Fly School Circus Arts worked with Cirque Du Jour to bring Flying Trapeze to Camp Quality, a nationally recognized Oncology camp, in Arkansas.
-Since 2009, Circus Arts Camp in Westchester, NY has included Fly School Circus Arts in their intensive Aerial Week.
+From 2009-2012, Circus Arts Camp in Westchester, NY included Fly School Circus Arts in their intensive Aerial Week.
+Fly School Circus Arts was proud to be a Participant in the Philadelphia International Festival of the Arts in 2011 and 2013, offering classes and demonstrations in Center City Philadelphia.